 Sponsor and status

-This bill was introduced on April 27, 1987, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 27, 1987, in a previous session of Congress, but it did not receive a vote.

 Representative for Connecticut's 4th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2180 (100th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.